tardate/LittleCodingKata/python/qrcodes/README.md

 ### Generating for Embedded

-A `c` formatter provides a simple conversion to an Arduino-compatible C datastruture that may be included in embedded programs.
+A `c` formatter provides a simple conversion to an Arduino-compatible C data structure that may be included in embedded programs.
 The code was inspired by the [`tobitmap` implementation from PIL](https://github.com/python-pillow/Pillow/blob/master/src/PIL/Image.py#L722)